Documentation

-Similar to other frameworks such as Nancy, embedio, NetCoreServer, or Watson, and in comparison to ASP.NET, GenHTTP focuses on a low learning curve to quickly achieve results.
+Similar to other frameworks like Nancy, embedio, NetCoreServer, or Watson, and in comparison to ASP.NET, GenHTTP emphasizes a gentle learning curve to enable fast results.
 You should be able to setup a new web service or website in a couple of minutes.

 Getting Started